codeclimate/codeclimate-statsd/README.md

 # codeclimate-statsd

-Dockerized version of statsd with librato backend.
+Dockerized version of statsd with librato and datadog backend.

 ## Instructions